The 18 Most Flippable NC House Districts in 2018

 17. NC-H75 - Forsyth County (Clemmons/Union Cross), D-7

 18. NC-H103 - Mecklenburg County (Matthews/Mint hill), D-8

 These two districts in suburban/exurban Winston-Salem and Charlotte essentially define the kind of place Democrats must win in 2018 and 2020 to take back the House.
 Roy Cooper lost these districts in 2016 by 7-8 points, and the Dem House candidates in each district significantly underperformed Cooper.
-Winning these districts in 2018 will require strong candidates plus a Virginia-sized statewide Democratic wave.
+Winning these districts in 2018 will require a Virginia-sized statewide Democratic wave.
 It won’t be easy, but it is do-able!

 Learn more about how we determined which districts are flippable and how Roy Cooper and Hillary Clinton performed in each.